Skip to main contentIBM Quantum Documentation Preview

 • Output: Results of optimization

-Minimize the estimated ground state energy of the system by optimizing the circuit parameters.
+Minimize the estimated ground-state energy of the system by optimizing the circuit parameters.
 Use the Estimator primitive from Qiskit Runtime to evaluate the cost function during optimization.

 Since we optimized the circuit for the backend in Step 2, we can avoid doing transpilation on the Runtime server by setting skip_transpilation=True and passing the optimized circuit.
 For this demo, we will run on a QPU using qiskit-ibm-runtime primitives.
-To run with qiskit statevector-based primitives, replace the block of code using Qiskit IBM Runtime primitives with the commented block.
+To run with qiskit statevector-based primitives, replace the block of code using Qiskit Runtime primitives with the commented block.

 Introducing SPSA